 Give your tiny bathroom a facelift with paint, a dado and the very clever use of plumbing fittings!

 The shower was tiled with a simple 15x15cm matt Johnson tile with a black metro tile dado.
-The black detail was continued around the perimeter of the room with a timber dado rail, painted black to match.
+The black detail was continued around the perimeter of the room with one of my favorites, painted black to match.
 Above we opted for a lovely deep blue (Plascon’s Oceanus) – this colour is popping up everywhere in my house now! – which rather than making the tiny room feel smaller, it actually seems to enlarge the space.
 Below the dado we kept the original off-white, but finished it off with a black skirting.
 The skirting and dado are such small details but they make all the difference and give the room a simple finishing touch.

 I have to admit I am very proud of what we did with the basin.
 Margaux found a wonderful picture of a Victorian-inspired basin with an antique pipe-work detail around it.
-Since we love creating looks on a budget, I went to the hardware store and with the help a very clever sales assistant, we built the whole structure right there in the store using plastic piping and irrigation connections.
-I sprayed them all black and installed it below the sink – and I absolutely love it!
+Since we love creating looks on a budget, I went to the hardware store and with the help a very clever sales assistant, we built the whole structure right there in the store.
+Find out what I used for the frame here.